obonhamcarter/www.oliverbonhamcarter.com/content/resources/dataanalytics_resources.md

 draft: false
 ---

-Welcome to a resources page for Data Science research.
+:rocket: Welcome to a resources page for Data Science research.
 Here you will find a list of links for data, tools, tutorials and related resources that may be very helpful to your work.
+Note: If you find any resources that you think are important, please let me know [obonhamcarter(a)allegheny(dot)com]. :smile:

 ---